01 Aug 2023 • 15 min read

-Navigating the food world with celiac disease or a gluten intolerance can be a minefield!
+Navigating the food world with coeliac disease or a gluten intolerance can be a minefield!
 Who’d have known so many of the favourite foods we enjoy on the daily contain gluten?

 Keep reading for a list of foods to avoid as well as the foods you can replace them with, so you can live life feeling good, without missing out.